 This Act may be cited as the Metropolitan Region Improvement Tax Act 1959 1.

+[1A.1M Modification, to insert section 1A, to have effect under the Commonwealth Places (Mirror Taxes Administration) Act 1999 s.
+7, see Commonwealth Places (Mirror Taxes Administration) Regulations 2007 r.
+22 and endnote 1M.]

+[1A.1MC Modification, to insert section 1A, to have effect under the Commonwealth Places (Mirror Taxes) Act 1998 (Commonwealth) s.
+8, see Commonwealth Places (Mirror Taxes) (Modification of Applied Laws (WA)) Notice 2007 cl.
+23 and endnote 1MC.]

 2. Metropolitan Region Improvement Tax prior to 30 June 1962

-For the year of assessment ending 30 June 1960, and for each year of assessment thereafter up to the year of assessment ending on 30 June 1962, the rate of Metropolitan Region Improvement Tax imposed by this Act and payable under the Metropolitan Region Town Planning Scheme Act 1959, is one halfpenny for every pound of the unimproved value as assessed by or under that Act and the Land Tax Assessment Act 1907 2, of all land chargeable with the tax.
+For the year of assessment ending 30 June 1960, and for each year of assessment thereafter up to the year of assessment ending on 30 June 1962, the rate of Metropolitan Region Improvement Tax imposed by this Act and payable under the Metropolitan Region Town Planning Scheme Act 1959 2, is one halfpenny for every pound of the unimproved value as assessed by or under that Act and the Land Tax Assessment Act 1907 3, of all land chargeable with the tax.